abelardopardo/ontask_b/docs_src/Tutorial/Tasks/zip_download.rst

 Download a ZIP (and upload it in Moodle)
 ****************************************

-Log into the platform, open a workflow that contains data and a personalized action, click in the *Actions* link in the top menu.
+Log into the platform, open a workflow that contains data and a personalized action, click on the *Actions* link in the top menu.

 The :ref:`personalized text actions<tut_personalized_text_action>` allow you to define a text with parts that are included/excluded depending on the value of the conditions.
 OnTask then allows you to :ref:`send those texts as individual emails<tut_send_personalized_email>`.
 However, you may want to extract those texts in HTML and process them with a different platform (for example Moodle).
 You can do this clicking in the *Zip* button shown in the *Operations* column for some of the actions.